-From the above analysis we can find that in ALL the surveys, the researchers tried to find a solution to a problem that is gender neutral in nature, in a gender biased way.
-Also even going by the traditional definition of beating a wife is considered to term an act as domestic violence, then why should the same be not termed as DV when the wife does the same?
-If today, media, NCW and various TV programs portray husband as wife beater and in India 40% of wives are beaten by their husbands, that doesn’t mean that this 40% is getting beaten every now and then.
-This only means, as various study suggests that they were beaten up in their marital lifetime (that may be as high as 35 years).
+From the above analysis we can find that in ALL the surveys, the researchers tried to find a solution to a problem that is gender neutral in nature, in a gender-biased way.
+Also even going by the traditional definition of beating a wife is considered to term an act of domestic violence, then why should the same be not termed as DV when the wife does the same?
+If today, media, NCW and various TV programs portray husband as a wife beater and in India, 40% of wives are beaten by their husbands, that doesn’t mean that this 40% is getting beaten every now and then.
+This only means as the various study suggests that they were beaten up in their marital lifetime (that may be as high as 35 years).
 Similar data was not taken for husbands to see how many of them were subjected to violence by their own wife or how many times their wife has forced them for sex.

-It is also shocking to note that this bias exist in all studies including the studies done by various UN groups, NGOs and also the latest one by All India Institute of Medical Sciences.
-Even though all of them considered a gender neutral definition of Domestic Violence, all of them concluded as wife being the sole victim and husband the sole abuser in a domestic relationship.
+It is also shocking to note that this bias exists in all studies including the studies done by various UN groups, NGOs and also the latest one by All India Institute of Medical Sciences.
+Even though all of them considered a gender-neutral definition of Domestic Violence, all of them concluded as the wife is the sole victim and husband the sole abuser in a domestic relationship.

-We need to keep in mind that all these studies are solely conducted with a preconceived notion that only wife is the victim and the husband the abuser, so no matter whether the researchers take up gender neutral definition of the issue, they eventually end up in same conclusion.
+We need to keep in mind that all these studies are solely conducted with a preconceived notion that the only wife is the victim and the husband the abuser, so no matter whether the researchers take up a gender-neutral definition of the issue, they eventually end up in the same conclusion.
 Like the data presented above that shows the data collected in one’s lifetime and hence doesn’t represent anything to portray the real problem of domestic violence in India.

 In 2011, the UN report on women (full report can be viewed on http://unstats.un.org/unsd/demographic/products/Worldswomen/WW_full%20report_color.pdf ) conducted a study on violence against women, on different parameters.
 But here too, it was considered that only women are subjected to violence and the percentage was measured from a sample group.
 This study never tried to capture domestic violence data as such.

-The chart shown in this report Fig. 6.1 and 6.2 (Proportion of women experiencing physical violence (irrespective of the perpetrator) at least once in their lifetime and in the last 12 months, 1995–2006 (latest available)) on pg.
-131 of the report shows 20% of ever married women experienced violence.
+The chart is shown in this report Fig. 6.1 and 6.2 (Proportion of women experiencing physical violence (irrespective of the perpetrator) at least once in their lifetime and in the last 12 months, 1995–2006 (latest available)) on pg.
+131 of the report shows 20% of ever-married women experienced violence.
 So this data again includes violence happened against a woman in her lifetime and can’t be considered as a frequent problem.
-Similarly this data completely ignores the violence faced by men.
+Similarly, this data completely ignores the violence faced by men.

-Many international experts has commented on this report have observed that UN is ignoring the mutual nature of this violence and hence the problem will not be resolved this way – (http://www.mediaradar.org/un_violence_report_dv_quotes.php)
+Many international experts have commented on this report have observed that UN is ignoring the mutual nature of this violence and hence the problem will not be resolved this way – (http://www.mediaradar.org/un_violence_report_dv_quotes.php)

 Few comments are mentioned below –